JackyChiu/JackyChiu.github.io/README.md

 ----
 (Update Nov 4, 2015)
 Added project section of website.
+With accordins, powered by javascript.

 (Update Oct 28, 2015)
 Website now has a responsive navagation bar and scales on mobile.